lukaszkukla/hangman-x/README.md

 ## Error handling

-In order to deliver good user experience I ensured that the inalid input from the user is handled correctly and does not crash the game.
+In order to deliver good user experience I ensured that the invalid input from the user is handled correctly and does not crash the game.

 ### Main menu